tldr-pages/tldr/pages/common/vue-init.md

 `vue init {{path/to/template_directory}} {{project_name}}`

-- Create project using template on GitHub:
+- Create a project using a template on GitHub:

 `vue init {{username}}/{{repo}} {{project_name}}`